AI4WA/OpenOmniFramework/docs/Tutorial/case_study.md

 - replacing the quantization LLM with Hugging Face LLM for inference (HF_ETE)
 - and a version using only Whisper, GPT-3.5, and text-to-speech, ignoring video modality (GPT35_ETE).

-We ran the AI modules on a NVIDIA-3080 GPU with 12GB memory.
+We ran the Agent modules on a NVIDIA-3080 GPU with 12GB memory.

 To replicate what we are doing, you can download the video from [link](https://openomni.s3.eu-west-1.amazonaws.com/models/US-Election-2024.mp4)